zuplo/docs/docs/articles/metrics-plugins.md

 }
 ```

-The above configuration applies globally for all metrics send to Datadog.
+The above configuration applies globally for all metrics send to DataDog.
 If you
 wish to dynamically configure information for a particular ZuploContext, you can
 use the `DataDogMetricsPlugin` in your code.
 Currently, the only configuration
 you can set is the tags.
 The values you set here will be appended to those set